DingDingFan/HT-16srRNA.GABA/README.md

 # HT-16srRNA.GABA
-HT-16srRNA.GABA is a comprehensive bioinformatics pipeline designed for the high-throughput identification of GABA-producing microbial strains using 16S rRNA gene sequencing data.
+HT-16srRNA.GABA is a comprehensive bioinformatics pipeline designed for the high-throughput identification of microbial strains using 16S rRNA gene sequencing data.
 The pipeline includes multiple steps such as duplex sequencing, taxonomic identification, and abundance profiling.
 ## 1. Install dependencies
 ```
 #create a environment with conda